IlanZaslawsky/pango-automation-interview-questions/README.md

 ---

-## BONUS QUESTION — Advanced Enhancements

-Implement at least **one** of the following advanced features:

-- **AI-Driven Error Handling**
-  - Predict and detect anomalies before they cause failures.

-- **Intelligent Logging & Monitoring**
-  - Augment logs with AI analysis to surface trends and potential issues automatically.

-- **Dynamic Test Data Generation**
-  - Create scenario-based, data-driven tests that adapt to varying weather conditions.

-- **Historical Data Analytics**
-  - Extend the database to store daily historical weather readings.
-  - Produce SQL queries or visualizations that reveal trends over time.

-- **Adaptive Web Scraper**
-  - Implement logic that detects changes in the website’s structure and self-heals the scraping logic.

-- **Interactive Dashboards**
-  - Build an interactive dashboard (e.g., using Grafana, Dash, or Power BI) to visualize real-time vs. API data and discrepancies.

-- **Event-Driven Architecture**
-  - Use message queues (e.g., Kafka or RabbitMQ or AWS SNS) to handle data updates and trigger notifications when thresholds are exceeded.

-- **CI/CD Integration**
-  - Configure automated testing and deployment pipelines (e.g., GitHub Actions, Bitbucket Pipelines) that run your tests and publish reports on each merge.

----

 ## Estimated Effort & Submission

-- **Estimated Time**: ~2 hours
 - **Submission**:
   1. Push your code, configuration, and report(s) to a **GitHub repository**.
   2. Include a brief README explaining how to set up, run tests, and view reports.